 Work at height

-Falls from a height account for 40 to 60 fatalities and about 4000 injuries every year.
+Falls from a height account for around 30 fatalities each year and account for around a quarter of all worker deaths.
 One of the main causes is falls from ladders.

 The regulations and types of work at height